RavensbourneWebMedia/UX-design/sessions/06/README.md

 2. User testing: Sasha has offered to put us in contact with the audience groups.
 Would you like to reach out for this?
 3. Review the [brief](https://github.com/RavensbourneWebMedia/UX-design/tree/2018/projects/nmm_hidden_histories) Does your project address all of the point within this doc?

-# Intro: Self Assessment for Summative.
+# Intro: Self Assessment for Formative on 5th March 2018.

 At the beginning of term we talked through the [Marking Criteria](https://drive.google.com/file/d/1ue54a2OzIkeuDY0wKjW--96jjuNYNXcp/view?usp=sharing) for this course.